How do I register my pet?

 For more information contact Council's Customer Service on (02) 6648 4000.

-The Department of Local Government is responsible for pet registrations in NSW.
+The Office of Local Government is responsible for pet registrations in NSW.
 Their website has forms, brochures and information about keeping Companion Animals including the forms listed below.

 - P1A - Permanent Identification Form